varnishcache/varnish-cache/doc/sphinx/reference/varnish-cli.rst

 ------

 Commands are usually terminated with a newline.
-Long command can be entered using shell style *here document* (here-document or heredoc).
+Long command can be entered using shell-style *here document* (here-document or heredoc).
 The format of here document is::

    << word